anhr/myThreejs/README.md

  ### arrayFuncs item

  * THREE.Vector4: 4D point.
  * THREE.Vector3: 3D point. w = 1.
-Default is white color
+Default is white color.
  * THREE.Vector2: 2D point. w = 1, z = 0.
-Default is white color
+Default is white color.

   Vector's x, y, z, w is position of the point.

   Can be as:
   float - position of the point.
   [float] - array of positions of the point.